muhfajar/blog/content/post/2019/10/deploying-now-with-cloudflare.md

 - Muhamad Fajar

 ---
-> This post has been updated with the latest update from Vercel (formerly ZEIT)

 I've been playing around with [Now](https://vercel.com/) deployment for a few months.
 First I thought about Now is magic, with only a small configuration (in v2) I can deploy a static website easily, now I can deploy (with default template) any static website without any configuration.
 That's amazing.

 ## How to Deploy